Neo Money Account Review

 Neo Money Account Review: FAQ

-Meanwhile, EQ Bank’s Savings Plus Account is available in Quebec (although the EQ Bank Card is not), and they offer joint accounts to up to 3 people.
-EQ also offers GICs with fantastic interest rates, plus a USD account option.
+Alternatively, EQ Bank’s Savings Plus Account offers joint accounts for up to 3 people, and it is available Canada-wide (including Quebec).
+EQ Bank offers account options in USD and GICs with excellent rates.
 We suggest reading our full EQ Bank review first before making your choice.

 Meg